tillbiskup/labinform-datasafe/docs/usecases.rst

 ========

 * General scenario: one central place for all research data
+* Setting up the server and storage backend
 * Pre-registering an LOI before data acquisition
 * Uploading data
 * Accessing data (I): manual access